-At Ability Center, it is our belief that the more you know about a potential client, the better the recommended solution will be and the client will be that much better served by their ultimate mobility solution.
+At Ability Center, it is our belief that the more you know about a potential client, the better the recommended solution, whether a wheelchair van or wheelchair accessible SUV, will be, and the client will be that much better served by their ultimate mobility solution.

 We ask questions like:

 - What are you driving currently?

 - Where will you park your wheelchair van?